tower1229/countdown-chrome/docs/store-description.md

 ## Short Description (up to 132 characters)

-Powerful Chrome countdown timer: set custom timers with sounds/colors, cloud sync, quick start list, dynamic toolbar icon, and notifications.
+Powerful browser countdown timer: set custom timers with sounds/colors, cloud sync, quick start list, dynamic toolbar icon, and notifications.

 ## Detailed Description (up to 16,000 characters)

-**New Countdown Timer - A Chrome Extension for Enhanced Time Management**
+**New Countdown Timer - A Browser Extension for Enhanced Time Management**

-New Countdown Timer is a versatile Chrome countdown tool designed to help you manage your time with precision and flexibility.
+New Countdown Timer is a versatile browser countdown tool designed to help you manage your time with precision and flexibility.
 Beyond simple countdowns, this extension lets you create, save, and manage multiple custom timers for various tasks, from focused work sessions to cooking or exercise intervals.

 ### Key Features

 - **Custom Timers**: Create, edit, and save multiple personalized timers with specific durations, sounds, and color identifiers.
 - **Organized List**: Access all your saved timers in a clean list, with drag-and-drop support for easy reordering.
 - **Quick Start**: Launch any saved timer with a single click directly from the list view.
-- **Cloud Sync**: Seamlessly synchronize your custom timers across multiple devices using Chrome sync.
+- **Cloud Sync**: Seamlessly synchronize your custom timers across multiple devices using browser sync.
-- **Real-Time Toolbar Display**: See the remaining time dynamically updated directly on the Chrome toolbar icon while a timer is active.
+- **Real-Time Toolbar Display**: See the remaining time dynamically updated directly on the browser toolbar icon while a timer is active.
 - **Instant Notifications**: Receive desktop notifications and customizable sound alerts when a countdown finishes.
 - **Flexible Control**: Start, pause, or cancel any countdown at any time.
 - **Intuitive Interface**: Easily set hours, minutes, and seconds using keyboard input or intuitive controls, featuring a modern interface based on Material Design principles.